liamsmith3194/ace-of-steaks/README.md

         ![Today's date unavailable](https://raw.githubusercontent.com/liamsmith3194/ace-of-steaks/main/static/images/readme-images/todays-date-unavailable.PNG)

-    - [x] No bookings will be taken after 30 days in advance.
+    - [x] No bookings will be taken after 30 days in advance
         - The calendar ensure the user is unable to select a date 30 days in advance of today's' date.
     - [x] Double booking
         - The booking will not submit if the date and time is the same as an existing booking in the database.